Petit, The Lost Pre-Impressionist

 The Evolution of Petit’s Painting Style

-This categorisation follows that of the British Art Journal article Vol 18 No 2 2017, and is illustrated in the sections of the illustrations in the exhibition pages of the website.
+This categorisation follows that of the British Art Journal article Vol 18 No 2 2017, and is illustrated in the sections of the exhibition pages of the website.

 Petit’s earliest known watercolours tend to be attractive but perhaps more typical of watercolours of the 1820s and those known are mainly landscapes often around Staffordshire.
 De Wint is the strongest influence that has been remarked, although it is not confirmed if they met or if Petit took lessons from De Wint.